 - Smita Narula, Elisabeth Haub School of Law, Pace University

 - Malik Yakini, Detroit Black Community Food Security Network

 Chilton shared the outcome of the Center's many years' of research on health, food insecurity, and discrimination, including Witnesses to Hunger's use of photovoice in ensuring the right to food as well as her own research on rights-based approaches to food insecurity.

-The group is working on the development of a joint declaration on the right to food.
+The group developed a joint declaration on the right to food.